About The Promise of Oregon

 Sustaining the Turnaround

 Recognizing the need, in 2013 and 2015 Oregon’s lawmakers increased the state’s investment in education for the first time in years.
-But as lawmakers consider the 2017-19 budget, a shortfall of roughly $1.6 billion has led them to consider cuts in education once again.
-Many are calling for comprehensive revenue reform, a concept that the Oregon School Boards Association (OSBA) is supporting in the 2017 legislative session.
+But in 2017, legislators adopted a budget that is about $200 million short of what K-12 schools need to operate at current service levels in 2017-19.
+Furthermore, lawmakers were unable to agree on a path for comprehensive revenue reform, a concept that the Oregon School Boards Association (OSBA) strongly supported in the 2017 legislative session.

 Examined as individuals, they constitute remarkable examples of ingenuity, courage and perseverance.